Karaka-Management/Organization-Guide/App/Features.md

 - [ ] All logs show the differences
 - [ ] Logs by IP

+Jobs
+- [ ] Create and manage scheduled tasks/jobs
+- [ ] Reporting failed tasks/jobs

+Exchange
+- [ ] Import data from other software
+- [ ] Export data to other software

 Organization
 - [ ] Manage units
 - [ ] Manage departments